‘Days Of Our Lives’ Spoilers: Shawn Returns To Salem After Learning Of Hope’s Odd Behavior

-According to a report by Soap Hub, Shawn is the oldest child of Hope Brady (Kristian Alfonso) and her late husband Bo Brady (Peter Reckell).
+According to a report by Soap Hub, Shawn is the eldest child of Hope Brady (Kristian Alfonso) and her late husband Bo Brady (Peter Reckell).
 Shawn, who followed in his parents’ police officer footsteps, has been called in by Rafe Hernandez (Galen Gering) for a very serious reason.

 Rafe, among others, has noticed the wildly bizarre behavior that Hope has been displaying in recent months, and he’s worried.
-Not only has Hope made a move on Marlena Evans’ (Deidre Hall) husband, John Black (Drake Hogestyn), but she’s also tried to fire Rafe, and been very nonchalant when it comes to family matters.
+Not only has Hope made a move on Marlena Evans’ (Deidre Hall) husband, John Black (Drake Hogestyn), but she’s also tried to fire Rafe and been very nonchalant when it comes to family matters.
 In addition, Hope’s suspicious activity surrounding the investigation into Stefano DiMera has raised some eyebrows.

-Now Shawn’s presence in Salem will create yet another hurdle for Gina to jump over, and it won’t be an easy one for her to deal with.
-Shawn has some history when it comes to spotting Gina, and helping his mother rid herself of her dangerous alter ego.
+Now, Shawn’s presence in Salem will create yet another hurdle for Gina to jump over, and it won’t be an easy one for her to deal with.
+Shawn has some history when it comes to spotting Gina and helping his mother rid herself of her dangerous alter ego.

 Meanwhile, John and “Steve” aka Stefano will run into some familiar faces as they go on a fruitless search for the DiMera patriarch.